-Our FAQ discusses topics such as this, as well as other topics concerning printing processes and our services.
+Our FAQ provides "real person" answers concerning printing processes and our services.
 We invite you to submit questions that we can add to our ever-growing FAQ.

 What is a BLEED and does it hurt?
 Bleeds are simply full ink coverage or ink extending to the edges of the page.
 We typically don't charge extra for this feature, because it provides a more attractive, more professional appearance.

 BOOK STOCK is a text weight paper.
 For example "80# book" denotes an 80# text weight paper.
 The inside pages of a catalog or magazine, letters, letterheads, newsletters and forms are normally printed on text weight paper.

 What is AQ COATING?
 Aqueous coating is a clear coating, usually applied during printing, that gives a greater gloss appearance.They also make colors more vivid and improve overall appearance of the piece.
 AQ coating is an aqueous coating, a light coating that makes colors more vivid and provides some protection against scuffing.

 What is Card Stock or Cover Stock?
 Also called cover weight, this is a heavier, thicker paper that is used for covers, postcards, business cards, door hangers, etc. Cover stock comes in various "weights" that basically just describes the thickness of the paper, and how rigid it is.

 Why is there Color Variance between my different printed items?
 Different stocks, inks and coatings reflect light differently, creating a different appearance.
 For example raised ink slightly alters the color from standard ink.
 Gloss paper reflects light differently from other stocks, so effects the color.
 Your letterhead is printed on uncoated paper, while your brochures might be printed on gloss stock, so you'll see differences in color.